open-aviation/tangram/docs/plugins/examples/windfield.md

 # Add a wind field layer

+!!! warning "Legacy Frontend / New Backend"
+    This example describes creating a plugin with a backend component for the new v0.2 architecture and a frontend component for the legacy v0.1 interface.

 ## Statement of need

 Meteorological data is essential for understanding the impact of weather on aviation operations.
 Meteo France provides weather prediction data from their [ARPEGE model](https://meteofrance.com/actualites-et-dossiers/modeles-prevision-meteo).
 The most basic features include zonal and meridional wind components, but also temperature, pressure, and humidity.
 More advanced features are also available but we will not cover them here.